PrintDURATION: 2 days

 You want to learn how to create and edit macro’s using Excel VBA programming techniques to automate repetitive tasks.
 Also, you have no Excel VBA programming experience and want to learn useful industry standard techniques.

-Onsite: £2000+VAT for up to eight delegates on the same course.
+Onsite: £2000+VAT for up to six delegates on the same course.

 To create and edit VBA code to automate elements of Microsoft Excel.